Tate Dinosaur Digs

 Option 2: July 17 to 21 (wait list) or August 21 to 25: We will be will be returning to the Morrison Formation at Como Bluff, near the town of Medicine Bow, Wyoming.
 The fossils here date to the Jurassic Period and are about 140 million years old.
-We will continue to explore and collect at the Rodopodosaurus site which has produced a Diplodocus tail and skull and many isolated bones and teeth of various Jurassic beasts.
-We may also dig at other sites on this ranch.
 This ranch is part of the historical Como Bluff that was collected by Cope and Marsh in the early days of dinosaur exploration.
 We will be working at the Nail Quarry this summer.
 This quarry was discovered in the early 1980’s and is very rich in Jurassic dinosaur bones.
 Most bones are isolated but some associated specimens have been found here including the second ever Apatosaurus excelsius skull.

 Tate Dinosaur Safaris